10 Most Instagrammable Places in Mexico City

 Kiosco Morisco is an impressive structure built using the neo-Mudejar architectural style and wrought iron and glass with movable panels, all tucked away in a relaxing plaza.
 You’ll find plenty of angles for photos at this monument whether you’re shooting from a distance or getting interior shots.

-The kiosk has 2 sets of columns comprising an inner ring and an outer ring that are a bright white, while the rest of the structure sports an orange-red colouring with blues as well.
-The floor is white with blue fencing surrounding it for colourful style throughout.
-You can see it in the Santa Maria la Ribera area near city centre.
+The kiosk has 2 sets of columns comprising an inner ring and an outer ring that are a bright white, while the rest of the structure sports an orange-red coloring with blues as well.
+The floor is white with blue fencing surrounding it for colorful style throughout.
+You can see it in the Santa Maria la Ribera neighborhood near downtown.

 Destination card image